Our Future Path! A plan for a better world!

 Threats and Intimidation

 Nowadays, threats and intimidation are becoming more common in politics.
-Individuals and groups are now yelling and screaming at our representatives, election officials and others telling them things like they know where they live, and even threatening them with death in text or phone messages.
+Individuals and groups are now yelling and screaming at our representatives and election officials.
+They may imply a threat by telling them things like they know where they live, or directly threatening them with death in text or phone messages.
 These individuals and groups may claim their free speech rights, but those rights end when they resort to threats and intimidation.
-When this happens, we should report them to the police or FBI, so they can be held accountable.

 Emotions

 In addition to trying to create a sense of urgency or to create fear through threats and intimidation, the individuals and groups trying to manipulate us may also try to stir up other emotions like outrage and anger.
-When we let our emotions take over, reason goes out the window and we can be more easily manipulated.
-To combat this, we need to get our emotions under control, so that we can think logically about the situation and make good, informed decisions.
+These manipulators know that when we let our emotions take over, our ability to reason goes out the window and we can be more easily manipulated.

 Flood of Lies